vndevpro/vndevpro.github.io/_posts/2015-8-26-develop-and-deploy-to-azure.md

 ## Traditional hosting deployment

 Many of us know and use traditional hosting service including shared-host, dedicated server... but the deployment process is complex.
-Let's imagin this process
+Let's imaging this process

 1. Develop application feature and doing tests to be sure it functions as expect
 2. Build the application in release mode, create scripts that perform data upgrading